fsText-suite/fsText/README.md

 ![images](Images/nlp_fs_4.png)

-The model performance on the test dataset we provide (`Datasets` folder) is the following:
+The model performance on the test dataset we provide (`datasets` folder) is the following:

 ![images](Images/perf_1.png)